Materials

 By 2020, identify the most impactful commodity groups that contribute to Yale’s waste stream through material flow analyses.

 This goal was achieved in 2020.
-Material flow analyses on pallets, animal bedding, paper, cardboard, and plastic bags were completed, and a life-cycle assessment on plastic utensils and compostable utensils was conducted.
+Material flow analyses on pallets, animal bedding, paper, cardboard, and plastic bags were completed, and a life cycle assessment on plastic utensils and compostable utensils was conducted.
+All of these projects were collaborations between student researchers, staff, and faculty, and the findings continue inform our work.

 Purchasing and Disposal Decision-Making